Yourco Logo

 What Makes a Good Onboarding Survey

-A strong onboarding survey is timely, easy to complete, psychologically safe, and clearly tied to action.
+A strong onboarding experience survey is timely, easy to complete, psychologically safe, and clearly tied to action.
 When you check those boxes, new hires feel comfortable sharing honest feedback, and you get insights you can actually use.

 • Anonymity: New hires might worry that critical comments will come back to haunt them, so always reassure them that responses are confidential and aggregated.
 Psychological safety drives candor, and candid feedback uncovers the issues you can fix.